emilps/fjelltg/src/pages/project/2019-12-09-second-project.md

 mainimage: /img/evaporator-lite.png
 title1: SANKI
 description1: >-
-  Evaporation plants are required whenever in a process, water or any other solvent has to be removed, concentration has to be increased or volume reduced.
+  Evaporation plants are required in a process whenever water or any other solvent has to be removed, concentration has to be increased or volume reduced.
 Fjell Technology Group may supply various types of evaporators.
 Each type offers its own benefit, and the most suitable type is selected in each case with consideration of the main process parameters, scaling tendency, product thermal sensitivity, annual operating hours and accessibility for maintenance.
 FTG also design smart solutions for cleaning the evaporator.

-  To ensure a long life syclus, FTG evaporators are made of the most adequate materials of construction such as stainless steel, duplex steel and nickel alloys.
+  To ensure a long life cycle, FTG evaporators are made of the most adequate materials of construction such as stainless steel, duplex steel and nickel alloys.

   The Waste Heat Evaporator at Sanki is evaporating approximately 6% of soluble proteins from the stick water and increases the quality of the meal